Jeff Brigham

-Jeff John Brigham (born February 16, 1992) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut in 2018 with the Miami Marlins.
+Jeff John Brigham (born February 16, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Mets, and Arizona Diamondbacks.
+He made his MLB debut in 2018 with the Marlins.

 Career

+Amateur career

-Brigham attended Thomas Jefferson High School in Auburn, Washington and played college baseball at the University of Washington.
+Brigham attended Thomas Jefferson High School in Auburn, Washington, and the University of Washington, where he played college baseball for the Washington Huskies.

 Los Angeles Dodgers

 Brigham was drafted by the Los Angeles Dodgers in the fourth round of the 2014 Major League Baseball draft.
 He made his professional debut with the Ogden Raptors.
 He started 2015 with the Great Lakes Loons and Rancho Cucamonga Quakes.

 Miami Marlins

 On July 30, 2015, Brigham was acquired by the Miami Marlins as part of a 13-player trade with the Atlanta Braves and Los Angeles Dodgers.
 He finished the season with the Jupiter Hammerheads.
 He pitched 2016 with Jupiter and after the season, played in the Arizona Fall League.
-He pitched 2017 with Jupiter and played 2018 with the Gulf Coast Marlins, Jacksonville Jumbo Shrimp and New Orleans Baby Cakes.
+He pitched 2017 with Jupiter and played 2018 with the Gulf Coast League Marlins, Jacksonville Jumbo Shrimp, and New Orleans Baby Cakes.